nolauren/gephi_v2/tutorial.md

 Window -> Filters -> Library (double click) -> Topology -> Degree Range
 ```

 A slider will appear.
 Adjust accordingly.
-Select Filter to apply.
+Select "Filter" to apply.
 Now, try it with the Ego
 Network:

 ```